STAER-HPC/documentation/docs/getting_started.md

 # Getting started
 ## Prerequisites
 To start using STAER you need:
-- get an STAER account,
+- An approved STAER account (see instructions below)
-- a SSH client,
+- An SSH client
-- good understanding of share resources concept,
+- A basic understanding of shared resource usage in HPC environments
-- be familiar with Unix/Linux command-line environments
+- Familiarity with Unix/Linux command-line interfaces

 ## Get an account
-To get an account you can put your request on staer@skoltech.ru After approve you will be given:
+To request an account, email staer@skoltech.ru with your details.
+Upon approval, you will receive:
 ```
 login: <your login>
 password: <initial password>
 ```

 > [!IMPORTANT]
-> The **<initial password\>** is given can be used only for the first connection to the cluster via SSH.
+> The **<initial password\>** provided is temporary and can only be used for your first login.

 ## First SSH connection
-You can connect from local Skoltech network via
+From the Skoltech network, connect to STAER using:
 ```
 ssh <your_login>@staer
 ```

-> [!IMPORTANT]
+> [!IMPORTANT] During your first login, you will need to
-> As you connected for the first time you have to enter your **<initial password\>**.
+> 1. Enter you **<initial password\>**.
-> You will be provided with string *Password expired.
-Change your password now.*
+> 2. Follow the prompt to change your password (you will see *Password expired.
+Change your password now.*).
-> Inter your **<initial password\>** one more time.
+> 3. Enter the **<initial password\>** again.
-> Then create your **<new password\>** and type it one more time.
+> 4. Set a **<new password\>** and confirm it.

-Now you are logged on logging node and ready for submitting your jobs for computing.
+Once your new password is set, you are logged into the login node and ready to submit jobs.

-## Host keys
+## Setting Up SSH Key-Based Authentication

+To simplify future connections, you can create an SSH key pair and add your public key to STAER.
+This allows passwordless login and enhances security.